Pokemon-Standards-Consortium/standards/README.md

+# `standards`

 This repository is where all standards documents are stored.

-Final documents are published in the `final` directory, whereas documents at all working stages are in the `drafts` folder.
-Where applicable, this repository also includes formed JSON versions of the standards for ease of use.
+* Metadata about the documents is stored in the YAML metadata at the start of each file.
+For example, draft documents have `status` set to `draft`.

+* For programmatic use, a GitHub action is used to convert the source documents to a JSON representation of them.